White House says Russia planning to falsify evidence to frame Ukrainian forces for prison attack - KTVZ

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Tim Lister, Julia Kesaieva, Josh Pennington and Richard Roth contributed to this report.
+CNN’s Barbara Starr, Tim Lister, Julia Kesaieva, Josh Pennington and Richard Roth contributed to this report.